 The rise of the IoT (Internet of Things) results in some exciting advancements in the 21st century.
-Let’s take a look at the most innovative IoT devices in medical software engineering.
+Let’s take a look at the most innovative IoT devices in medical and healthcare software development.

 #1 Devices to monitor heart rate and cardiac arrhythmia

 You undoubtedly know at least one person with the band on the wrist measuring heart rate.
 Not every band of such kind is a medical IoT device; however, there are truly great inventions, like InfoBionic’s MoMe Kardia providing remote monitoring of cardiac arrhythmia, or Mawi Band helping people catch an abnormal heart rhythm thanks electrocardiogram.

 Of course, technological giants are also here.
 For instance, the Apple Watch Series 4 has the functionality to monitor a user’s heart rate and alert them if it’s higher or lower than usual.
 All collected data is stored in the iPhone Health app.